leonardtinozheve/Projects/README.md

 # Projects
 <p align="center">
   <img src="https://i.imgur.com/4YZF8Y3.png"> </br>
 📝 Info about all my project repositories and their development progess.
+The projects are listed in chronological order
 </p>

 | Symbol| Meaning|